Executive Summary

 Federal Data Validation

-Composite: 0.672 (High, 2016) → 0.752 (Severe, 2019) → 0.376 (Elevated, 2022—post-governance reform) → 0.615 (High, 2023—bankruptcy).
+Composite: 0.672 (High, 2016) → 0.752 (Severe, 2019) → 0.376 (Elevated, 2022, post-governance reform) → 0.615 (High, 2023, bankruptcy).
 Mid-trajectory dip proves governance correction was necessary but insufficient.

 Structural Mechanism

 The mid-trajectory dip (2020–2022) following governance reform is the most instructive signal.
-Permission severity dropped from 0.825 to 0.250 after Neumann’s departure—the board reconstituted, dual-class shares eliminated.
+Permission severity dropped from 0.825 to 0.250 after Neumann’s departure.
+The board reconstituted, dual-class shares eliminated.
 Yet bankruptcy occurred anyway, because Thinness ($47.2B in lease obligations) and Absence (unit economics never established) were irreversible through governance alone.
 The structural damage had already been locked into the balance sheet.